AllenNeuralDynamics/harp.core.rp2040/examples/harp_c_app_example/README.md

 cd build
 cmake ..
 ````
-If you did not define the `PICO_SDK_PATH` as an environment variable, you can pass it in here like so:
+If you did not define the `PICO_SDK_PATH` as an environment variable, you must pass it in here like so:
 ````
 mkdir build
 cd build